 I suggest starting an “outside the box” pole playlist of your own.
 Songs that you wouldn’t have thought to pole dance to before.
 Try them on, see how they feel!

 It can be really fun to break out of your comfort zone and try new things.
 The results may surprise you.
-I’m not a huge fan of musicals but in one class I did a freestyle dance to the original Lion King’s Be Prepared.
+I’m not a huge fan of musicals, but in one class I did a freestyle dance to the original Lion King’s Be Prepared.
 I never imagined I’d have so much fun with it.
-My long-time teacher remarked at the expression in my dance and suggested I try more in that style.
+My long-time teacher remarked on the expression in my dance and suggested I try more in that style.

-Bonus: Bow Down / Girl Power Playlist
+Bonus: Girl Power Playlist

 I honestly credit the songs from this playlist for helping me build up my confidence after my divorce.
 So get ready, cause you’re in for a world of femme power.

 There are so many songs to love on this playlist.
-Recently I’ve been jamming to Rainbow Fur Coat by Heidi Petite for fabulous feels and absolutely zero fucks given.
+Recently, I’ve been jamming to Rainbow Fur Coat by Heidi Petite for fabulous feels and absolutely zero fucks given.

 Everyone needs a good soundtrack for their workout.
 Here’s mine.

 There you have it.
 I hope that you enjoy these playlists!
-Please comment below if you have any favorite pole dancing songs that I missed.
+Please comment below if you have any favorite pole dancing songs that I’ve missed.
 Feel free to share your own Spotify playlist links in the comments, too – I’d love to check them out!
 I’m always on the lookout for more awesome pole dancing music.